tlewowski/zurvan/README.md

  - `unit.isLongerThan(unit2)` - checks if `unit` represents longer duration than `unit2`
  - `unit.isEqualTo(unit2)` - checks if both `unit` and `unit2` represent same duration, within a reasonable epsilon (current resolution is 10^-15 second)

 All of them work only on `TimeUnit` objects, but work smoothly on cross-unit basis.
+They do not take into account phenomenons such as leap seconds.
+This is also the reason why units like `month` and `year` are not provided - because they would be ambigous and complicate the utility.
+To handle the calendar properly much bigger library would need to be used.

 ### Other
 There are no other API functions.
 All functions and modules in `detail` directory are library internal and are not guaranteed to expose a stable set of methods.
 Please do not use them directly.
 If you do - do it at your own risk.
 But if you do, and you find any of these functions useful (which I doubt - that's why they are in `detail`), contact me to make it part of stable API.

+## <a name="limitations"></a> Limitations

+After intercepting timers, `Date` object is overridden (if `noDateInterception` configuration option is set to `false`).
+As a result, some external calls that rely on types may fail.
+This is because for `var d = new Date()` call `Object.prototype.toString(d)` without `zurvan` will return `[object Date]`, and after timer interception, `[object Object]`.
+Please file an issue if this poses a problem for you.

 ## Examples